MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 When it finds the items, the agent checks the items' availability by analyzing multiple parameters, such as required quantity, delivery date, location, scheduled and planned receipts and more.

-Some steps require your intervention, such as reviewing email correspondence and providing assistance to the agent as needed.
-Until an order is created, the agent handles back-and-forth email exchanges with the customer to resolve any missing details and allow for modifications to the original request, if necessary.
+Some steps require your intervention, like reviewing email correspondence and assisting the agent as needed.
+Until an order is created, the agent handles back-and-forth email exchanges with the customer to resolve missing details and allow modifications to the original request.

 Learn more about Sales Order Agent process in [Sales Order Agent overview](sales-order-agent.md#process-flow).